-Health care and water supply for South Sudanese refugees
+Health care and water supply for South Sudanese refugees in Camp Meri

-- Free medical care for refugees
+- Ensuring free medical care for refugees

-- Improving sanitary facilities
+- Improving sanitary facilities in health facilities

 - Reducing health risks and the spread of diseases

-- Distribution medical kits to health centers and hospitals, and supporting them financially to enable them offer free medical services to the people
+- Distribution of medical kits to health centers and hospitals, and supporting them financially to enable them offer free medical services to the people

 - Setting up health commitees and running hygiene education campaigns to prevent transfer of diseases